revk/ESP32-LED/Manuals/Overview.md

 # LED Strip controller

-This software, designed to run on any PCB, but particularly the defined PCB with one output data pin, is intended to work with common RGB LED strips.
+This software, designed to run on any PCB, but particularly the defined PCB with one output data pin, is intended to work with common RGB/RGBW LED strips.
 These allow a series of individual LEDs, each capable of full colour, to be individually addressed and controlled.

 ## Output command